ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 ---

 # Making a Good Table
 In the previous assignment you learned some basics about how to make a table for your lab report.
 Here we will write down the requirements for any table that you submit.
-Expand the box below to see the requirements
+Expand the box below to see the requirements.

 :::Hider Recipe for a Good Table